-Required textbook: "The Climate Casino: Risk, Uncertainty, and Economics for a Warming World" by William Nordhaus.
+1. Required textbook: "The Climate Casino: Risk, Uncertainty, and Economics for a Warming World" by William Nordhaus.
 ISBN: 978-0300212648.
 Note: Any version of the textbook works (hardcopy, paperback, or e-book).

-Additional readings and short videos will be posted in Canvas and will be available free of charge.
+2. Additional readings and short videos will be posted in Canvas (free of charge).